-Japan was really discovered 12 or so years ago when powder-hounds were drawn by tales of stupidly deep days on practically deserted resorts.
-This still holds true in many of the 500+ resorts in Japan, but if you go to Niseko and Hakuba you’ll find two resorts on their way to being world class complete with 1000’s of other Aussies tracking out the pow by midday.
+Japan was really discovered 12 or so years ago when powderhounds were drawn by tales of stupidly deep powder days on practically deserted resorts.
+This still holds true in many of the 500+ resorts in Japan, but if you go to Niseko and Hakuba you’ll find two resorts on their way to being world-class complete with 1000’s of other Aussies tracking out the pow by midday.
 However, it’s still quieter than a powder day in the US, Canada or Europe though and the snow is much more consistent.

 If you’d like to read about taking the train from Tokyo to the north island, check out our blog article on the journey from Tokyo to Hokkaido by Shinkansen Bullet train!

-CLICK ON A REGION ABOVE TO FIND OUT WHERE YOU WANT TO RIDE THIS SEASON
+CLICK ON A REGION BELOW TO FIND OUT WHERE YOU WANT TO RIDE THIS SEASON

 ‘There’s more to skiing Japan than Niseko and Hakuba.
-Ask us for where to go to get that solitary Japan powder!’
+Ask us for where to find that solitary Japan powder!’